sherpa/sherpa/docs/data/pha.rst

-The :ref:`model_evaluate_example_pha` section of the :doc:`model evaluation <../evaluation/index>` page shows how many of these features works, while below we focus on an overview of these changes.
+The :ref:`model_evaluate_example_pha` section of the :doc:`model evaluation <../evaluation/index>` page shows how many of these features work, while below we focus on an overview of these changes.

 The following imports have been made::